 The low net price of $24,190 for this school is great for students who list cost as one of their biggest concerns.
 UT Knoxville is devoted to helping students succeed, as evidenced by their 42.8% four-year graduate rate.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at The University of Tennessee's scorecard.

 It is hard to beat University of Arkansas if you want to pursue Agricultural Economics & Business as a major.
 Students from the agricultural economics & business program at University of Arkansas earn 1.6% more than the typical college graduate with the same degree.
 University of Arkansas is among the largest schools in Arkansas.

 West Virginia University is one of the finest schools in the United States for Agricultural Economics & Business.
-After graduating, agricultural business students generally earn around $39,101 in their early careers.
+Students who graduate from this program report average early career income of $39,101 and mid-career income of $77,100.
 Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.

 The highest ranking major at WVU is teacher education subject specific.
 First-year students are not required to live on-campus at West Virginia University.
 A virtual tour is a good way to learn more about West Virginia University.